cupcakequeen77777/Neureset-Device-Control-System/README.md

 * Calculation of Baseline
 * Sequence Diagram
 * Created the Neureset Demo Video
-* Wrote the desing decisions of Calculating Baseline and Band Values
+* Write the design decisions for Calculating Baseline and Band Values.

 ## Files